differentpla-net/differentpla-net.github.io/_posts/2021-02-15-ranch-error-closed.md

 That is: it sends a `start_protocol` message to the relevant `ranch_conns_sup` (see the earlier supervision diagram) and waits for a response.
 If that fails, the whole thing errors out.
 That's uncaught, which means that the `ranch_acceptor` would be killed, and I wasn't seeing that.

-At this point, I should note that I hadn't actually implemented `example_protocol`, so Ranch would have been completely correct to error out.

 If you look at the handling for the `start_protocol` message, it looks like this:

 ```erlang